AustralianBioCommons/gen3schemadev/docs/gen3schemadev/quickstart.md

 ## Visualise the `Gen3 Data Dictionary`
+- Important: You must have `docker compose` installed on your system.
+To install, follow the instructions [here](https://docs.docker.com/compose/install/).
 - To view what the `Gen3 Bundled Schema` looks like, we can use the `gen3schemadev visualize` command.
 ```bash
 gen3schemadev visualise -i gen3_data_dictionary/gen3_bundled_schema.json